This website uses modern construction techniques, which may not render correctly in your old browser.

 The Walking the Seasons program is inspired by the region’s First Nations Seasonal Calendar.
 The Seasonal Calendar provides a base to record changes through the year in a specific area of the landscape.
 After successfully running in schools for the past few years this educational program is now offered to the Limestone Coast community.

-Walking the Seasons is a collaborative project delivered by the LC Landscape Board and Burrandies Aboriginal Corporation.
+Walking the Seasons is a collaborative project delivered by the Limestone Coast Landscape Board and Burrandies Aboriginal Corporation.

 “It is fantastic to see so many people out in the landscape, learning and connecting through nature.”